open-template-hub/auth-server-template/README.md

 ## Contributing

 * Fork it
-* Create your update branch (git checkout -b my-new-identicon)
+* Create your update branch (git checkout -b my-feature-branch)
-* Commit your changes (git commit -am 'Add some identicon')
+* Commit your changes (git commit -am 'Add some features')
-* Push to the branch (git push origin my-new-identicon)
+* Push to the branch (git push origin my-feature-branch)
 * Create new Pull Request

 ## LICENSE